krishnasugumaran/The_Math_of_Intelligence/w1-1st order optimization/README.md

 ### Submissions
 1. iPython Notebook
-2. HTML version of the Notebook (for better viewing of plots)
+2. pdf version of the Notebook (for better viewing of plots)

 ## Python package deps
 * numpy